Ameobea/algobot/README.md

 These calculations are saved to a redis database (preferrably hosted on the same machine) which stores actively used data until it is sent off.
 The types of calculations it holds are determined by the needs of the subalgos.

 For live events that we've been waiting for like resistance breaks and average crosses (which can be configured by other subalgos), broadcast an event as soon as it happens.
-For other things, such as moving averages over periods and dynamic data, listen for queries on the websocket before sending.
+For other things, such as moving averages over periods and dynamic data, listen for queries on the redis pubsub before sending.

 #monitor
 The monitor module is used as a GUI and administrative dashboard to all of the bot's functionality.
 It will have monitoring of live market conditions as well as control functions for doing everything necessary with controlling the bot.